tensorflow/tfjs-models/pose-detection/README.md

   {
     score: 0.8,
     keypoints: [
-      {x: 230, y: 220, score: 0.9, name: "nose"},
+      {x: 230, y: 220, score: 0.9, score: 0.99, name: "nose"},
-      {x: 212, y: 190, score: 0.8, name: "left_eye"},
+      {x: 212, y: 190, score: 0.8, score: 0.91, name: "left_eye"},
       ...
+    ],
+    keypoints3D: [
+      {x: 0.65, y: 0.11, z: 0.05, score: 0.99, name: "nose"},
+      ...
     ]
   }
 ]
 ```

-x and y represent the actual keypoint position in the image.
-If you need normalized
+For the `keypoints`, x and y represent the actual keypoint position in the image.
-keypoint positions, you can use the method
+If you need normalized keypoint positions, you can use the method
 `poseDetection.calculator.keypointsToNormalizedKeypoints(keypoints, imageSize)` to
 convert x and y to [0, 1] range.

+For the `keypoints3D`, x, y and z represent absolute distance in meters in a
+1 x 1 x 1 meter cubic space.
+To map the 3D pose to real world size, applications
+need to get the actual distance, for example between the two hips, and scale
+accordingly.
+The z is always perpendicular to the xy plane defined as the plane
+that passes the center of the hip.

 The score ranges from 0 to 1.
 It represents the model's confidence of a keypoint.
 Usually, keypoints with low confidence scores should not be used.
 Each application